StrangeRanger/bash-style-guide/Examples/example-1.md

 #### [[ General Variables ]]

-# Used to keep track of changes to 'linuxAIO.sh'.
+# Revision number of this script.
-# Refer to the '[ Prepping ]' section of 'installer_prep.sh' for more information.
+# Refer to the 'README' note at the beginning of this file for more information.
-export _LINUXAIO_REVISION="17"
+export _LINUXAIO_REVISION="30"
-# URL to the raw version of a specified script.
+# The URL to the raw code of a script that is specified by the other scripts.
 export _RAW_URL="https://raw.githubusercontent.com/$installer_repo/$installer_branch"